 Women in leadership in Morocco

 The recent appointment of seven women to key government positions, including the first Moroccan woman Minister of Finance, also reflects this shift.
-However, women still account for only 23 percent of the working population as of 2020, indicating that significant gender inequalities persist.
+However, a report by the World Bank in 2024 found that women still account for only around 20 percent of the working population, indicating that significant gender inequalities persist.

-Moroccan women outperform men in education, constituting 55 percent of high school graduates and higher proportions in tertiary education.
-However, the country ranked 148th out of 156 on the World Economic Forum's Gender Gap Index for economic participation and opportunity in 2021.
-Despite educational achievements, only 13 percent of Moroccan businesses were led by women in 2019, and women made up only 23 percent of managers in the public sector.
+Moroccan women perform as well as or better than men in education, constituting around 50 percent of high school graduates and higher proportions in tertiary education.
+However, the country ranked 137th out of 156 on the World Economic Forum's Gender Gap Index for economic participation and opportunity in 2025.
+Women are significantly in the minority when it comes to business ownership and occupation of managerial roles in the public sector.

 On a positive note, initiatives like the "Women in Leadership" programme launched by two major Moroccan universities aim to reduce barriers to development and support women's abilities to break the glass ceiling.
 The entrepreneurial spirit of Moroccan women is also being recognised and supported.
-Seven Moroccan women were featured in Forbes 100's most successful businesswomen in the Middle East.
+Four Moroccan women were featured in Forbes' 100 Most Powerful Arab Businesswomen list in 2025.

 Further reading